artem-svistelnik/user_transaction_admin/README.md

-# user_transaction_admin
-user transaction admin

-# The Originals test task
+# The EasyLife test task

 *To start the project you need to execute:**